Task: Purchase a FujiNet

 The following is a description of FujiNet taken from their website.
 “FujiNet was intended to be a network adapter that attaches to the SIO (Peripheral) port of an Atari 8-bit computer system but has become an all encompassing SIO peripheral emulator.
 The current hardware is a design based on the ESP32-WROVER module and contains a custom 3D printed SIO Plug and Receptacle.”

 FujiNet plugs into your SIO port and boots into a user-friendly terminal program allowing you to easily connect to your WiFi.
 From there you can connect to online servers allowing you to boot software, use network-enabled apps, and play multiplayer games online.
 The opportunities to develop software taking advantage of the internet are limitless.
+There is also a microSD card allowing you to load disk images and boot them from the FujiNet.
 This is an amazing device.
 Highly recommended!

 You can purchase FujiNet from several places including the Brewing Academy ($55) and the Vintage Computer Center ($55).
 Both allow you to choose a case matching the 800, XL, or XE series of computers.